 Can the SHA-1 be optional?

-No. Backblaze will always require the SHA-1 to absolutely guarantee that the file you are uploading matches what gets saved in B2.
+That said, Backblaze HEAVILY suggestions to always provide the SHA-1 to absolutely guarantee that the file you are uploading matches what gets saved in B2.
 In some use cases (video, audio, photographs,) if a bit is flipped, it isn't fatal.
 However, imagine you are streaming an encrypted file from one provider to another.
 If one bits flips on this file - it’s data is meaningless.